 Like many practical MPC systems, Conclave focuses on withstanding a passive, semi-honest adversary.
 The adversary can observe all network communication during execution of the protocol, and can also statically (i.e., before the protocol begins) choose to compromise some parties to view data stored in their local file system and memory.
 Because the adversary can monitor the computation's control flow and memory access patterns, the MPC must use oblivious operations that avoid data-dependent control flow and hide access patterns.
 Yet, all parties - including compromised ones - faithfully execute the MPC protocol and submit valid input data.

-In this paper, we restrict our attention to semi-honest security.
-In our extended technical report [64], we also sketch how Conclave can be extended to provide security against malicious adversaries.
+In the following, we restrict our attention to semi-honest security.
+Appendix A.5 sketches how Conclave could be extended to provide security against malicious adversaries.

 3.2 Security guarantees and assumptions